 Wing Financial took steps to address this incident and prevent similar incidents in the future.
 Since the incident, Wing Financial immediately limited access to the potentially affected systems and began gathering evidence relating to the incident.
 Wing Financial communicated with the security and privacy professionals to analyze and mitigate any potential issues.
-Wing Financial changed all of its user's login credentials.
+Wing Financial changed all of its user's login credentials and further trained its employees on securing information.
 Additionally, affected individuals were offered 12 months of credit monitoring and identity protection services through Cyberscout.